Concha y Toro

-Concha y Toro is the largest producer and exporter of wines from Latin America and one of the 10 largest wine companies in the world, with more than 33 millions of cases sold per year in 2014, distributed in 135 countries.
-Concha y Toro Winery is located in Santiago de Chile, but the company has vineyards in Chile, Argentina and the United States, with more than 10.000 cultivates hectares in 2016.
-Casillero del Diablo and Don Melchor wines have international recognition.
-As of 2010 is one of the official sponsors of the English football club Manchester United F. C.
+Concha y Toro (in English: Shell and Bull)is the largest producer and exporter of wines from Latin America and one of the ten largest wine companies in the world, with more than 33 million cases sold per year in 2014, distributed in 135 countries.
+Concha y Toro Winery is located in Santiago de Chile, but the company has vineyards in Chile, Argentina and the United States, with more than 10,000 hectares under cultivation in 2016.
+Their Casillero del Diablo and Don Melchor wines have international recognition.
+As of 2010 the company is one of the official sponsors of the English football club Manchester United F. C.

 History

-19th century: aristocratic origin
+19th century

-The Concha y Toro Vineyard was founded by Don Melchor de Santiago Concha y Toro, VII Marquess of Casa Concha and ex-Minister of Finance, and his wife, Emiliana Subercaseaux, in 1883.
-To start the winery, he brought grape varieties from the Bordeaux region in France.
-The grapes that he brought were: Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot, and Carmenère.
+The Concha y Toro Vineyard was founded by Don Melchor de Santiago Concha y Toro, ex-Minister of Finance, and his wife, Emiliana Subercaseaux, in 1883.
+To start the winery, he brought grape varieties from the Bordeaux region in France: Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot, and Carménère.

-Not only the origins of Concha y Toro are connected to Chilean nobility and aristocracy.
-Currently the Viña Concha y Toro continues in the sphere of the Marquesado de Casa Concha, and is additionally controlled by the Guilisasti and Larraín families.
-Nowadays the directory of the company is composed by the present Marquess of Casa Concha, a Chilean diplomat and ambassador Mariano Fontecilla de Santiago-Concha, great-grandson of the founder.
+Concha y Toro's connections to Chilean nobility and aristocracy are not merely historical.
+Currently the Vina Concha y Toro continues in the sphere of the Marquesado de Casa Concha, and is additionally controlled by the Guilisasti and Larraín families.
+The directors currently include the present Marquess of Casa Concha, Chilean diplomat and ambassador Mariano Fontecilla de Santiago-Concha, great-grandson of the founder.
 In 1999, the company's president Alfonso Larraín Santa María claimed the title of Marquess of Larraín in Spain.
 His mother, the current Marchioness, gave Larraín the power to claim the title.

-Vineyards and factories of Concha y Toro in Pirque, Santiago Metropolitan Region, are connected by roads with names such as Marqués de Casa Concha or Conde de la Conquista, noble titles connected to the history of the company.
+Vineyards and factories of Concha y Toro in Pirque, Santiago Metropolitan Region, are connected by roads with names such as Marqués de Casa Concha or Conde de la Conquista, titles connected to the history of the company.